nopnop2002/Arduino-STM32-CAN/stm32g474/README.md

   settings.mRxPin = PB_5;
 ```

-CAN_RX mapped to PB12, CAN_TX mapped to PB13 (not available on 36-pin package)
+CAN_RX mapped to PB12, CAN_TX mapped to PB13
 ```
   settings.mTxPin = PB_13;
   settings.mRxPin = PB_12;